 Misconception: Darwin and Wallace's theories of natural selection as published in the 1858 papers weren't the same (and Darwin's theory was nearer the truth!).

 Correction: A number of people have suggested that the theories of natural selection devised by Darwin and Wallace were significantly different, but a number of other people have been quick to point out that these people were incorrect!
 Historian Peter Bowler, for example, has argued that Wallace was a group selectionist - that the "varieties" he spoke about in his 1858 essay were actually subspecies rather than variant individuals (aberrations or sports) within a population.
 Bowler's assertion has, however, been comprehensively rebuked by Malcolm Kottler (1985.
 Charles Darwin and Alfred Russel Wallace: Two decades of debate over natural selection.
 In David Kohn, ed., The Darwinian Heritage (Princeton NJ: Princeton University Press): 367-432).
 Wallace's paper would simply not make much sense if you replaced "subspecies" for "variety"!
 In any case, reading entries made in 1855 in his unpublished 'Species Notebook' in the Linnean Society leaves one in no doubt that by "variety" he meant one or more individuals in a population which differ in some way from the ancestral state (also see http://darwin-online.org.uk/content/frameset?itemID=A334&viewtype=text&pageseq=11).
-The current consensus is that Darwin and Wallace's concepts of natural selection were very similar - which is exactly what Darwin and Wallace also thought!
+The current consensus is that Darwin and Wallace's concepts of natural selection were very similar if not identical - which is exactly what Darwin, Wallace and their colleagues also thought!
 To read a recent paper comparing the two men's theories click here.